37th Arkansas Infantry Regiment: Helena

-Little Rock Campaign
+Little Rock

 The 37th Arkansas, now under the command of Maj Thomas H. Blacknall, due to Colonel Bell's capture at the Battle of Helena, subsequently served in the defense of Little Rock in September, 1863, with Fagan's Brigade.
 The Union advance upon Little Rock was opposed mainly by the Confederate cavalry divisions of Generals Marmaduke and Walker.
 The Confederate infantry brigades were dug in on the north side of the Arkansas River.
 According to Captain Ethan Allen Pinnell of the Eighth Missouri Infantry, "Our works extend from the [Arkansas] river two miles below the city. to the eastern part of Crystal Hill, a distance of 6 miles.
 Gen'l Fagan's Brig. is on the extreme right, Parson's on Fagan's left, Frost in the center and McRea's on the left."
 The Union forces established a pontoon bridge near Bayou Fourche, and crossed to the south side of the very low Arkansas River.
 With his works on the north side of the river now flanked, Major General Price was forced to abandon the city on September 10, after a brief engagement at Bayou Fourche.
 Price's Army withdrew in the direction of Rockport.

-Red River Campaign
+Red River

 The Fagan's brigade, now under the command of Brigadier General A. T. Hawthorn, spent the winter of 1863 southwest of Little Rock and then was sent south with General Churchill's Arkansas Infantry Division to Shreveport, Louisiana, in the early spring of 1864 to assist General Kirby Smith's army in countering Union General Nathaniel Banks' advance along the Red River.
 Churchill's Division, helped defeat Banks at the Battle of Pleasant Hill, Louisiana, on April 10, 1864.
 Hawthorn's brigade was initially left behind at Camden when the rest of the army went to join General Taylor.
 They were eventually called upon as well, and left Camden for Louisiana on April 5.
 They reached Shreveport around the 14th or 15 April when they got news about the Confederate victories at Mansfield and Pleasant Hill.
 On the 16th, they started their march back to Arkansas with the rest of the army.
 Churchill's Division and Kirby Smith then marched back to Arkansas to assist General Price in dealing with the other half of the Red River campaign, Union General Frederick Steele's Camden Expedition moving southwest from Little Rock.
 The Division and Hawthorn's Brigade arrived in time to join the pursuit of Steele's army as it retreated from Camden, and join in the attack on Steele as he tried to cross the Saline River at Jenkins' Ferry on April 30, 1864.
 Hawthorn's Brigade returned to the vicinity of Camden following Jenkins' Ferry.